Car Won’t Start Power Steering Light On; Why?

 Symptoms Of A Bad Power Steering System

 A bad power steering system will not be as responsive as a good one, and it could cause the car to jerk erratically when turning sharply.
+If you are thinking about driving without a power steering, we suggest you don’t.
+Even though you can drive without a power steering wheel, it is risky.

 Finally, you should experience some vibration in the steering wheel when accelerating; if it feels rough and jerky, this could indicate a problem with your power steering fluid.